Discover more from Love Over Addiction

 Why Substack, you might be wondering.
 It’s where all the “serious” writers are moving, lol.
-But seriously, there are a lot of journalists and authors that have quit the publishing world and selected Substack as their main gig.
+But seriously, there are a lot of journalists and authors who have quit the publishing world and selected Substack as their main gig.

-Basically: Substack is a place for writers to keep it simple and just write inspirational words (hopefully).
+Basically, Substack is a place for writers to keep it simple and just write inspirational words (hopefully).

 No algorithms.
 No SEO.
 No clickbait.
 Just writing for the sake of saying something.

 My previous writing career at Love Over Addiction was complicated.
 It didn’t start out that way, but thanks to Google, Facebook, and Instagram, it became more and more about how to get eyeballs on the “brand.”

 I started my career over 10 years ago because I love writing.
 For real people.
 Not for “likes” or a popularity contest.

 I’m a private person, and fame was never my end game.

 But when I had advisors telling me I needed a TikTok account - that’s when I was like, “Ummmmmmm, no. Just no.”